Dayton Dragons Game Notes

 Team Notes

-The Dragons are 10-4 over their last 14 games.
-They are eight games over .500 for the first time since July 7, 2017, when they were 47-39 with a team that featured Jose Siri, Taylor Trammell, Tyler Stephenson, Tony Santillan, Scott Moss, TJ Friedl, and Ryan Hendrix.

-The Dragons current record of 26-18 is their second best after 44 games over the last 10 years, behind only the 2017 team that was 30-14 (that record was tied with the Houston Astros for the best mark in professional baseball).
-The 2014 team was 25-19 after 44 games.

-Dayton is in first place, two games ahead of Lake County in the High-A Central League East Division.
+Dayton is in first place, one and one-half games ahead of Lake County in the High-A Central League East Division.

-Dayton has held at least a share of first place after 34 of the 44 games they have played this season.
-They have not been lower than second place in the standings and have not been more than one and one-half games out of first at any time this season.

 The Dragons are 18-5 (.783) when scoring the first run of the game, also the league's best.

-HITTING: The Dragons have won the first two games of the current series despite batting a combined .175 as a team.
-They have averaged 3.5 runs per game over the last week but have gone 4-2 in those games.
+HITTING: The Dragons are 2-1 in the current series despite batting a combined .161 as a team.
+They have averaged 3.1 runs per game over the last seven games but have gone 4-3 in those games.

 Upcoming Probable Pitchers (Game times are Dayton time) (All games on WONE 980 AM and www.daytondragons.com)